tcshao/tcshao.github.com/_posts/2012-11-20-imperative-vs-declarative-programming.md

 This is a key reason I am starting to gravitate towards declarative style and functional techniques.
 Using those, code reads more like the actual problem at hand rather than the steps-oriented approach produced by imperative programming.

 [Imperative Programs](http://en.wikipedia.org/wiki/Imperative_programming) defines explicit sequences of commands the computer will perform to get the desired result.
 In contrast, [Declarative Programs](http://en.wikipedia.org/wiki/Declarative_programming) describes what the program should perform.
-One of the most common declarative languages is SQL.
-When you run a SELECT statement, you do not think about the steps the computer is actually taking, you are telling it what you would like it to do.
+One of the most common declarative languages is `SQL`.
+When you run a `SELECT` statement, you do not think about the steps the computer is actually taking, you are telling it what you would like it to do.

 I will show an example using the controversial [FizzBuzz](http://www.codinghorror.com/blog/2007/02/why-cant-programmers-program.html) problem, here is an answer in imperative style (C#)